 To be honest, I never double brittle recipes because it adds an extra element of difficulty.

-(Trust me, we tried another candy recipe without the thermometer a few weeks ago and it did not work out.
+(Trust me, we tried other candy recipes without the thermometer a few weeks ago and it did not work out.
 At all.)

 The candy thermometers are relatively inexpensive and can be used for a variety of cooking projects.